-It’s a big day at Garrett and Boyd Orthodontics when our patient’s braces are removed.
+It’s a big day at Garrett & Boyd Orthodontics when our patient’s braces are removed.
 It’s time to celebrate!
 But first, this is a reminder that braces are a huge investment and your orthodontic care does not end here.
-After braces are removed, a custom fit device called a retainer reinforces and stabilizes your new smile so your teeth don’t move.
+After braces are removed, a custom-fit device called a retainer reinforces and stabilizes your new smile so your teeth don’t move.

-Dr. Garrett and Dr. Boyd understand that most patients don’t want to wear retainers after orthodontic treatment and it is an annoyance.
+Dr. Boyd and Dr. Perez-Cisneros understand that most patients don’t want to wear retainers after orthodontic treatment and it is an annoyance.
 However, it is the most effective way to stabilize your teeth after treatment and the key to maintaining a healthy smile over the years.

 How long do you actually need to wear a retainer?

-As time goes on and the bone and gum tissue adjusts to your new smile, retainer wear is reduced to nights only..
-About a year after wearing it at night, you may be allowed to skip a couple nights out of the week.
+As time goes on and the bone and gum tissue adjusts to your new smile, retainer wear is reduced to nights only.
+About a year after wearing it at night, you may be allowed to skip a couple of nights out of the week.

 Clear, plastic retainers are a great option for the time directly following the removal of braces.
 They provide minimal visibility and can be worn both day or night and easily be removed for brushing and flossing.